Chiropractic Care: Spinal Manipulation vs. Other Methods

 Historical Context of Spinal Manipulation in Chiropractic

 The historical context of spinal manipulation in chiropractic care dates back to the late 19th century, when pioneers recognized the significance of biomechanics in treating various ailments.
 As understanding of the body evolved, spinal manipulation emerged as a therapy not only for back pain but also for related conditions such as shoulder stiffness and discomfort associated with menopause.
-This approach is rooted in the idea that proper alignment can enhance overall health and mobility, showcasing its value in addressing both acute and chronic pain issues.
+This approach is rooted in the idea that proper alignment can enhance overall health and mobility.

 Scientific Principles Behind Spinal Manipulation